-This is menu psych 101: DO NOT use dollar signs ($$$) on your food truck menu.
+This is menu psychology 101: DO NOT use dollar signs ($$$) on your food truck menu.
 We’ll repeat that if you missed it, do not use dollar signs on your food truck menus or menu board.
-It forces diners to focus on the price of the dish rather than on the dishes themselves.
+It forces customers to focus on the price of the item rather than on the item itself.
 Is your menu a list of prices or of meals?
-We’re hoping the latter.

 While using simpler copy is certainly a trend, the words you do use must be precise.
-In a recent New York Times article, Dr Brian Wansink, director of the Food and Brand Lab at Cornell University, found that descriptive labels on menu items increases sales by as much as 27 percent.
-Phrases like “Coddled Duck Egg” spark interest in diners while “Welfleet Oyster” gives a sense of place in an industry that is now obsessed with knowing where food comes from.
+Dr Brian Wansink, director of the Food and Brand Lab, found that descriptive labels on menu items increases sales by as much as 27 percent.

 The Upper Right Hand Corner

 Just as with newspapers, the upper right hand corner of a menu is prime real estate.
 This is the first place a diner’s eyes go.
-Putting something especially enticing there is a good call.
+Putting something especially enticing or your signature food truck dish there is a good call.

 The Enhancer: Bacon